 After a University education and a career in teaching I went on to train as a counsellor with The Counselling Foundation gaining a Diploma (1989) and an Advanced Diploma in Psychodynamic Counselling (1995).

 I then worked as a counsellor in private practice, as well as working with patients in a GP surgery, and leading a counselling service at Romford YMCA.

 In 2002 I trained as a counselling supervisor, working with groups in counselling organisations and with individual counsellors.
 I also have experience of supervising counsellors working with young people.

 In 2007 I qualified as a psychoanalytic psychotherapist after a further 5 years of training with WPF (London).

 I am an experienced trainer, supervisor, and academic tutor for counselling trainees.

-For 20 years I worked as an accredited AQP provider of counselling services to NHS Hertfordshire, working with NHS patients referred for time-limited counselling by their GP.
+For over 20 years I worked as an accredited AQP provider of counselling services to NHS Hertfordshire, working with NHS patients referred for time-limited counselling by their GP.
 I have trained in Dynamic Interpersonal Therapy which is recommended by NICE for the treatment of depression.